yunhsincynthiachen/Lab1/readme.md

 	- Following good MVC practices 12.5%
 	- Following Android practices 12.5%

+### Details

+You should have the following classes at a minimum (more recommended (mo classes, mo money)):

+- MainActivity, subclass of Activity
+- GroceriesAdapter, subclass of ArrayAdapter

+For information about implementing an AlertDialog, see here: http://www.tutorialspoint.com/android/android_alert_dialoges.htm.
+Specifically, see the section of modified code of MainActivity.java.
+The contents of the function named *open* will be most useful.

+For more information on ArrayAdapters, see here: https://github.com/codepath/android_guides/wiki/Using-an-ArrayAdapter-with-ListView#using-a-custom-arrayadapter.
+Read the section called "Using a Custom ArrayAdapter" up to but not including "Populating Data into ListView".
+Using a class to represent a grocery item is not required (but recommended, and probably necessary if you do stretch goal #2).
+Therefore, if you don't use a custom data class, it should read *extends ArrayAdapter*, but otherwise is very similar.

+Please, **please** email us if you have questions at any time.

 ### Stretch goal

-A note taking app doesn't have any real use if notes are erased when you close the application.
+A grocery list app doesn't have any real use if items are erased when you close the application.
 Figure out a way to persist notes on your device.
 Likely this will mean using a database.
 Android offers functionality to get access to a local SQLite database on the particular phone.
 More information on that can be found here http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html

+### Stretch goal #2

+Wouldn't a grocery list be more useful if the user could check items off?
+Figure out a way to mark notes as done or undone and display this information to the user.